OmarMahin/Temperature_Dataset_Project/README.md

 **Resutlts and take-home information**

-From the analyzation we got that in Mongolia,Kazakhstan,Norway,Australia,Ukraine temperature has increased a lot from 1995 to 2020 due to global warming.I also realised that using barplot result more clear visualization than using scatterplot.
+From the analyzation we got that in Mongolia,Kazakhstan,Norway,Australia,Ukraine temperature has increased a lot from 1995 to 2020 due to global warming.I also realised that using barplot results more clear visualization than using scatterplot.

 **What could be done in the future?**